scda/pageviews/README.md

 [vagrantup.com](https://www.vagrantup.com)
 Version used during development: 1.9.1

-Vagrant can be installed via Ruby (if present on your machine):
+Vagrant can be installed via Ruby's gem (if present on your machine):
 ```bash
 gem install vagrant
 ```